 1) A few observations on happiness

 1.1) There is no way to objectively measure happiness.
 Happiness can’t be weighed on a scale, you cannot hold a yardstick next to it to measure the length.

 Anne is very happy.
 Bernice is slightly unsatisfied with her current life circumstances.
 Christa’s life is really falling apart, and she is considering suicide.
 You ask each of them: “How are you?”
 Anne says: “Fine, thank you.”
 Bernice says: “Not so well.”
 Christa says: “Fine, thank you.”
 By subjective well-being, Anne and Christa are equally happy and Bernice the least happy.

-Happiness measuring depend on self-reporting and is thus very imprecise.
+Happiness measuring depends on self-reporting and is thus very imprecise.

-1.2) This reporting probably depends on how the reporter define happiness.
+1.2) This reporting probably depends on how the reporter defines happiness.
 (Remember he Ivan Ivanovich joke?)
 I recall, as a young child in roundabout 1980, at least one conversation like this:

 Me (in a bad mood): “I am unhappy.”

 My mother: “Nonsense.
 You have food.
 You have parents.
 You are healthy.
 You are happy.
 Stop being ungrateful.”

 If happy means “the absence of terrible circumstances”, most people in the Western world are reasonably happy.
 But happiness, nowadays, means the presence of good feelings about your life.
 It is possible that women changed their way of defining happiness even more than men.